Stoma

 The term is usually used collectively to refer to the entire stomatal complex, consisting of the paired guard cells and the pore itself, which is referred to as the stomatal aperture.
 Air, containing oxygen, which is used in respiration, and carbon dioxide, which is used in photosynthesis, passes through stomata by gaseous diffusion.
 Water vapour diffuses through the stomata into the atmosphere as part of a process called transpiration.

-Stomata are present in the sporophyte generation of all land plant groups except liverworts.
+Stomata are present in the sporophyte generation of the vast majority of land plants, with the exception of liverworts, as well as some mosses and hornworts.
 In vascular plants the number, size and distribution of stomata varies widely.
 Dicotyledons usually have more stomata on the lower surface of the leaves than the upper surface.
 Monocotyledons such as onion, oat and maize may have about the same number of stomata on both leaf surfaces.
 In plants with floating leaves, stomata may be found only on the upper epidermis and submerged leaves may lack stomata entirely.
 Most tree species have stomata only on the lower leaf surface.
 Leaves with stomata on both the upper and lower leaf surfaces are called amphistomatous leaves; leaves with stomata only on the lower surface are hypostomatous, and leaves with stomata only on the upper surface are epistomatous or hyperstomatous.
-Size varies across species, with end-to-end lengths ranging from 10 to 80 µm and width ranging from a few to 50 µm.
+Size varies across species, with end-to-end lengths ranging from 10 to 80 μm and width ranging from a few to 50 μm.